Marina Vlady: Personal life

+She also lived with French oncologist Léon Schwartzenberg from 1980 until his death in 2003.

 Politics

 In 1971, Vlady signed the Manifesto of the 343, which publicly declared she had an abortion as a way to advocate for abortion, even though the procedure was illegal in France at the time.

-Vlady and partner Léon Schwartzenberg participated in the protests against deportations of Arab workers from France.
+Vlady and her partner Léon Schwartzenberg participated in the protests against deportations of Arab workers from France.
 She accepted a role in a film about a gay couple from Iran.